Rod Smith (wide receiver)

-Personal life
+Early life

 At Arkansas Senior High School in Texarkana, Arkansas, Smith lettered two years in football and basketball, and one year in baseball.
 As a senior in football, he was All-League, All-Area, and All-State.
 Outside of football Rod Smith has three kids (Roderick Smith Jr., Devin Smith, and Vanessa Webb).
 He is a business entrepreneur as he has expressed in many interviews.
 Some of these have featured his kids speaking about their father's accomplishments on and off the field.

 College career

 Smith enjoyed a stellar career at Missouri Southern State University, finishing with conference records in career receiving yards (3,043) and touchdowns (34).
-He also broke the school’s reception record (153), and was named first-team All-America by AP, Kodak, Football Gazette and NCAA Division II sports information directors after his senior year.
+He also broke the school's reception record (153), and was named first-team All-America by AP, Kodak, Football Gazette and NCAA Division II sports information directors after his senior year.
 In his final season, Smith caught 63 passes for 986 yards and 13 touchdowns, and was a finalist for the Harlon Hill Trophy, given annually to the top football player at the Division II level.
-He was named Missouri Southern’s Outstanding Graduate in 1994 after completing his collegiate studies with three degrees, in economics and finance, general business, as well as marketing and management.
+He was named Missouri Southern's Outstanding Graduate in 1994 after completing his collegiate studies with three degrees, in economics and finance, general business, as well as marketing and management.